pingidentity/pingidentity-devops-getting-started/docs/getting-started/QUICKSTART.md

 13453a051295        pingidentity/pingfederate   "entrypoint.sh start…"   4 minutes ago       Up 4 minutes (healthy)   0.0.0.0:9031->9031/tcp, 0.0.0.0:9999->9999/tcp   pingfederate
 ```

-And to login to this new Ping Federate continer you can goto:
+And to login to this new PingFederate continer you can navigate in your web browser to:

 * https://localhost:9999/pingfederate/app
   * Username: Administrator
   * Passowrd: 2FederateM0re

 ##  Run a Docker Standalone Image - Ping Directory
-Now, let's run a second docker container for Ping Directory.
+Now, let's run a second docker container for PingDirectory.
 Simply
 follow the example below.

 ```
 $ ./docker-run.sh pingdirectory

 Using default tag: latest
 latest: Pulling from pingidentity/pingdirectory
 8e402f1a9c57: Already exists